kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/edge-syncer.md

 ![edge-syncer drawio](images/edge-syncer-overview.png)

-#### Registering KubeStellar Syncer on an Edge cluster
+## Registering KubeStellar-Syncer on an Edge cluster

-Edge-syncer can be deployed on Edge cluster easily by the following steps.
+Edge-syncer can be deployed on an Edge cluster easily by the following steps.

 1. Create SyncTarget and Location
-    - Mailbox controller creates mailbox workspace automatically.
+    - Mailbox controller creates the mailbox workspace automatically
-2. Get mailbox workspace name
+2. Get the mailbox workspace name
-3. Use command to obtain yaml manifests to bootstrap KubeStellar Syncer
+3. Use the following command to obtain yaml manifests to bootstrap KubeStellar-Syncer
     ```console
     kubectl ws <mb-ws name>
-    bin/kubectl-kubestellar-syncer_gen <Edge Sync Target name> --syncer-image <KubeStellar Syncer image> -o edge-syncer.yaml
+    bin/kubectl-kubestellar-syncer_gen <Edge Sync Target name> --syncer-image <KubeStellar-Syncer image> -o edge-syncer.yaml
     ```
-    Here `bin/kubectl-kubestellar-syncer_gen` refers to a special variant of KubeStellar's kubectl plugin that includes the implementation of the functionality needed here.
+    Here, `bin/kubectl-kubestellar-syncer_gen` refers to a special variant of KubeStellar's kubectl plugin that includes the implementation of the functionality needed here.
 This variant, under the special name shown here, is a normal part of the `bin` of edge-mc.
-    For the KubeStellar Syncer image, please select an official image from https://quay.io/repository/kubestellar/syncer?tab=tags.
+    For the KubeStellar-Syncer image, please select an official image from https://quay.io/repository/kubestellar/syncer?tab=tags.
 For example, `--syncer-image quay.io/kubestellar/syncer:v0.2.2`.
-You can also create a syncer image from the source following [Build KubeStellar Syncer Image](#build-kubestellar-syncer-image).
+You can also create a syncer image from the source following [Build KubeStellar-Syncer Image](#build-kubestellar-syncer-image).
 4. Deploy edge-syncer on an Edge cluster
 5. Syncer starts to run on the Edge cluster
-    - KubeStellar Syncer starts watching and consuming SyncerConfig
+    - KubeStellar-Syncer starts watching and consuming SyncerConfig

 The overall diagram is as follows:

 ![edge-syncer boot](images/edge-syncer-boot.png)

-#### What kubestellar syncer-gen plugin does
+## What the KubeStellar syncer-gen plugin does

-In order for Syncer to sync resources between upstream (workspace) and downstream (physical cluster), both access information are required.
-For the upstream access, the registration command of Syncer (`kubectl kubestellar syncer-gen`) creates a service account, clusterrole, and clusterrolebinding in the workspace, and then generates kubeconfig manifest from the service account token, KCP server URL, and the server certificates.
-The kubeconfig manifest is embedded in a secret manifest and the secret is mount to `/kcp/` in Syncer pod.
+In order for Syncer to sync resources between upstream (workspace) and downstream (physical cluster), access information for both is required.

+For the upstream access, Syncer's registration command (`kubectl kubestellar syncer-gen`) creates a ServiceAccount, ClusterRole, and ClusterRoleBinding in the workspace, and then generates a kubeconfig manifest from the ServiceAccount token, KCP server URL, and the server certificates.
+The kubeconfig manifest is embedded in a secret manifest and the secret is mounted to `/kcp/` in Syncer pod.
 The command generates such deployment manifest as Syncer reads `/kcp/` for the upstream Kubeconfig.

-On the other hand, for the downstream part, in addition to the deployment manifest, the command generates a service account, role/clusterrole, rolebinding/clusterrolebinding for Syncer to access resources on the physical cluster.
-These resources for the downstream part are the resources to be deployed to downstream cluster.
-The serviceaccount is set to `serviceAccountName` in the deployment manifest.
+On the other hand, for the downstream part, in addition to the deployment manifest, the command generates a ServiceAccount, Role/ClusterRole, RoleBinding/ClusterRoleBinding for Syncer to access resources on the physical cluster.
+These resources for the downstream part are the resources to be deployed to the downstream cluster.
+The ServiceAccount is set to `serviceAccountName` in the deployment manifest.

-Note: In addition to that, the command creates EdgeSyncConfig CRD if not exist, and creates a default EdgeSyncConfig resource with the name specified in the command (;`kubectl kubestellar syncer-gen <name>`).
+Note: In addition to that, the command creates an EdgeSyncConfig CRD if it does not exist, and creates a default EdgeSyncConfig resource with the name specified in the command (`kubectl kubestellar syncer-gen <name>`).
 The default EdgeSyncConfig is no longer needed since Syncer now consumes all EdgeSyncConfigs in the workspace.
-Furthermore, creation of EdgeSyncConfig CRD will also no longer be needed since we will switch to use SyncerConfig rather than EdgeSyncConfig in near future.
+Furthermore, creation of the EdgeSyncConfig CRD will also no longer be needed since we will switch to using SyncerConfig rather than EdgeSyncConfig in near future.

 The source code of the command is [{{ config.repo_url }}/blob/{{ config.ks_branch }}/pkg/cliplugins/kcp-edge/syncer-gen/edgesync.go]({{ config.repo_url }}/blob/{{ config.ks_branch }}/pkg/cliplugins/kcp-edge/syncer-gen/edgesync.go).

-The equivalent manual steps are as follows:
+The equivalent manual steps are as follows: </br>
 1. Generate UUID for Syncer identification
     ```
     uuidgen | tr '[:upper:]' '[:lower:]' | read syncer_id
     syncer_id="syncer-$syncer_id"
     ```
-2. Go to a workspace (It's exactly a mailbox workspace in the case of Edge MC)
+2. Go to a workspace (in this case, a mailbox workspace)
     ```
     kubectl ws create ws1 --enter
     ```
-3. Create a serviceaccount in the workspace
+3. Create a ServiceAccount in the workspace
     ```
     cat << EOL | kubectl apply -f -
     apiVersion: v1